puli/manager/README.md

 [`ConfigFileManager`]      | Manages changes to a global `config.json` file [`RootPackageFileManager`] | Manages changes to the `puli.json` file of the project

-Read [Puli at a Glance] if you want to learn more about Puli.

 Authors
 -------